achrefessid/upload-file-with-cloudinary/README.md

 +Use Cloudinary to save the file in Node JS :

--What is good of using Cloudinary instead of just saving the filecin Node server :
+-What is good of using Cloudinary instead of just saving the file in Node server :
 In PHP or JAVA Okay to save files there But Not in Node JS Better to use 3rd party library.

 1.Sign Up or login in Cloudinary :